-We continue to position portfolios towards the U.S. with lower exposure to international assets than our underlying benchmarks.
+In terms of positioning, we continue to orient portfolios towards the U.S. with lower exposure to international assets than our underlying benchmarks.
 We prefer the relative safety of U.S. assets but do have a more favorable view of Asia and the emerging markets as compared to European asset classes.
-We continue to hold higher cash positions in portfolios mainly at the expense of European equities.
+We continue to hold high cash positions in portfolios, mainly at the expense of U.S. and European equities.

-Our bond allocations also favor the U.S. over the rest of the world with sizable commitments to investment grade corporate credit.
+Our bond allocations also favor the U.S. over the rest of the world with a preference for investment grade corporate credit.
 We continue to be positioned with lower duration than the benchmark.
 We have modest exposure to developed international government bonds and corporate credit.
-We have no emerging market debt holdings at this time.
+We have no emerging market debt at this time.